01634 844152

 Maths Ambassadors

-There are 20 student maths ambassadors here at school as well as staff ambassadors and members of the wider community too.
-A student maths ambassador supports maths in school.
+There are 20 student, staff and community maths ambassadors at school.
 Their roles are to understand key priorities, support development, communicate new ideas with their peers and relay progress.

 How does it feel to be a maths ambassador?